ymollard/ros2-course-slides/index.md

 ---

-## A Plumber's Toolkit to Build your Robot
+## A Plumber's Toolkit to Build your Robot Software

 Several ready-to-go packages for your own robot code: